Building Qt 5.12 LTS for Raspberry Pi on Debian Stretch

 Download the single source tar file from download.qt.io, version 5.12.1.
 The package is quite large, 484MB, so depending on your bandwidth it might take some time to download, grab a coffe or continue with the dependecies while the Qt source archive is downloading.

 Just to make sure the download was succesfull and is what it should be, check the MD5 hash of the archive with:

 Un-tar the source archive

 Un-tar the source archive in a suitable location, with enough free space (~2.8GB).
-This will take about 13 minutes on a Raspberry Pi 3+ and even more on an older model, so go grab of coffe again.
+This will take around 7-13 minutes on a Raspberry Pi 3+, depending on SD card speed, and even more on an older model, so go grab of coffe again.
 You can of course start installation of the build dependecies while you wait.